 Paul DiPerna is vice president of research and innovation for EdChoice.
 He joined the organization in 2006, and he currently leads the research and thought leadership program’s activities and projects.
 His research interests include surveys and polling on K–12 education and school choice reforms.
-He has developed and reported more than 30 state and national surveys.
+He has developed and reported more than 35 state and national surveys.
 Paul oversees the research projects either produced or commissioned by the organization.
-EdChoice has published more than 80 reports, papers and briefs under his leadership.
+EdChoice has published more than 90 reports, papers and briefs during his tenure leading the research program.

 Previously, Paul served as the assistant director for the Brown Center on Education Policy at the Brookings Institution.
 His six years at Brookings included projects evaluating the federal Blue Ribbon Schools Program and analyzing student achievement in charter schools.
 Paul was a research analyst for the first five issues of the Brown Center Report on American Education (2000–2004).
 He also managed and coordinated the activities of the National Working Commission on Choice in K–12 Education (2001–2005).

 Public Affairs, American History, Political History